hj-n/dabrush-preprocessing/README.md

 - `specs/`: Place your specification for generating distortion-aware data here
   - the name of the file should be identical to the id of the specification

+- `preprocessed/`: Place for your preprocessed file to be saved
+  - the name of the file will be identical to the id of the specification, but will ends with `_preprocessed.json`

 ### Specifications